 The Pacific theater introduced our troops to new environments and cultures completely unfamiliar to most Americans.
-The Museum is honored to offer a travel program that provides the unique opportunity to explore Pacific island battlefields and landing beaches in the company of expert historians.
+We are honored to offer a travel program in collaboration with The National WWII Museum that provides the unique opportunity to explore Pacific island battlefields and landing beaches in the company of expert historians.